underdoeg/ofxURG/README.md

 # ofxURG
 Wrapper to use Hokuyo URG-04LX sensors in openframeworks

-Only Tested on Arch Linux.
+Tested on Arch Linux and Ubuntu 16.04 LTS.
 Should work with all linux distributions.